POLL: Britt leads Brooks by 16 points ahead of U.S. Senate runoff election - NewsBreak

 The poll found that 45% of Republican runoff voters say a Trump endorsement does not impact their vote, while 40% say they are more likely to vote for a candidate backed by the former commander-in-chief.
 Just 16% of those polled say it makes them less likely to support the endorsed candidate.

-Trump had previously endorsed Brooks in the race but rescinded his endorsement earlier this year.WATCH: News 19’s 5th Congressional District GOP Runoff Debate
+Trump had previously endorsed Brooks in the race but rescinded his endorsement earlier this year .

 “The Trump endorsement makes a more significant impact for voters without a college degree,” Kimball continued.
 “Half of voters without a college degree say a Trump endorsement makes them more likely to support a candidate, compared to 23% of those with a college degree or more.
 Rather, 55% of voters with a college degree say it makes no difference on their vote compared to 28% of voters without a college degree.”